vicharanashala/vibe/README.md

 ---

-For any inquiries, feedback, or suggestions, feel free to open an issue or reach out to the maintainers.
+For any inquiries, feedback, or suggestions, feel free to:

+- Open an issue on the repository.
+- Reach out to the maintainers at staff.aditya.bmv@iitrpr.ac.in or at sidrao2006@gmail.com.